 Merchiston Community Council has a number of elected members.
 If you’d like to contact any of us, please fill in the contact form.

-I have served on MCC since the mid-1980s.
+I have served on Merchiston Community Council since the mid-1980s.
 I actually twice became a member through contested elections, first representing North Merchiston Residents Association in a Nominated Groups election, and then three years later as an individual on the only occasion when there were more candidates than vacancies, resulting in a full-scale poll.

 A retired schoolteacher, I take an interest in local education issues.
 I regularly participate in Walkabouts in the SWNP part of our area and attend SWNP meetings as a substitute when required.

-I have been an MCC Committee Member since 2005 and have lived in Merchiston since 1982.
+I have been a Merchiston Community Council Member since 2005 and have lived in Merchiston since 1982.
 Professionally, I am an accountant and am currently self-employed as a non-executive director and independent consultant.

 My particular MCC interests are Public Safety, Policing, Environmental Issues and Community Involvement.
 I have been closely involved in addressing parking issues in Merchiston, including monitoring Controlled Parking Zones (CPZ).

 I act as Chair of the CEC Funding Panel for the South West Community Partnership, which awards community grants to a range of organisation across SW Edinburgh.
-I am a founder member of the Neighbourhood Watch Scheme for Merchiston and Polwarth.
+I am a founder member of the Merchiston and Polwarth Neighbourhood Watch Scheme.

 My other activities include Trustee Board Member of the National Trust for Scotland, Board Member of the Care Inspectorate, Board Member of the National Records of Scotland and previously Board Member of SEPA and SSSC.